marialyk77/Airline_Flight_Delay/README.md

  - Upgraded 1st row as header:

 ### 💡 Adding a Seperate Date Table (*A decision made solely by the project author*) 💡

+> [!WARNING]
+> The Fact table contains only **a portion of the year**.

+> [!CAUTION]
+> Use a specialized Dates table by establishing a **LEFT JOIN**.

+ 🔥 **Risks in Joining a Full Date Table with Partial Fact Table Data:**

+- **Incomplete Analysis**: Joining a full date table with a fact table containing data for only specific days may result in many NULLs or zeros, skewing averages and totals.

+- **Misleading Trends**: Analyzing trends over time can lead to incorrect interpretations, as averages may include days with zero flights, underrepresenting actual delays.

+- **Distorted Visualizations**: Visuals may show spikes or dips on days without data, misrepresenting patterns and leading to confusion about flight delays.

 - Opened a Blank Query.
 - In the Advanced Editor, I entered the date code: